Which is the best boiler for larger houses 2021?

 2) System boiler with hot water cylinder

 Opt for a system boiler with unvented hot water cylinder.
 This is a standard alternative for larger homes.
-The hot water cylinder how be located on the same floor as the bathrooms, or most of the bathrooms, and be big enough to meet your household hot water requirements
+The hot water cylinder ideally should be located on the same floor as the bathrooms, or most of the bathrooms, and be big enough to meet your household hot water requirements